 Why Can't the User Activate on a Second Computer?

-They can.
 You can set parameters with the central authoritative body as to how many times a specific customer's license can be activated.
-Typically, when the user goes through the challenge / response process, an activation counter is decremented.
+Typically, when the user goes through the request / response process, an activation counter is decremented.
 Once the counter reaches zero, the customer will no longer be able to activate the software on a new computer (at least until they deactivate a computer first or contact you for a license reset).

 How Do You Activate Disconnected Computers?

 The product activation process is quite easy when both the computer being activated and the central licensing server are both connected to the Internet.
-Activating a disconnected computer still requires a challenge / response process since:
+Activating a disconnected computer still requires a request / response process since:

 - The license file needs to have a computer fingerprint securely stored within it.